prateekjain-87/cicd/assignment.md

 6. **Container Termination**: When a container is stopped or removed, Docker cleans up the associated CGroup, freeing up the resources that were allocated to the container.

+## Union File System:

+When you create a Docker image, it is composed of multiple layers.
+Each layer represents a filesystem change, such as installing a package or modifying a file.
+These layers are stacked on top of each other, and the result is a composite view of the filesystem changes.

+Copy-on-Write: The Union File System uses a technique called "copy-on-write."
+This means that when you modify a file in a container, instead of directly modifying the original file, Docker creates a copy of the file and modifies the copy.
+This ensures that the original layers remain unchanged, making images lightweight and efficient.